nlg35/TPU_TensorFlow2.17.1_Ubuntu24.04_Py3.12_k8/README.md

 Builds for Coral Edge TPU (M.2 PCIe) on a dockerized Ubuntu 24.04.
 Ubuntu is a container of a QNAP NAS which has a Celeron CPU (x86_64 or k8).

-I am just going to write the steps I followed thanks to the repo of @Feranick.
+I am just going to write the steps I followed thanks to the repo of @feranick.
 Nothing would be possible without his work.

 source:  [https://github.com/feranick/pycoral](https://github.com/feranick/pycoral)
-Big thanks to @Feranick the author of the repo.
+Big thanks to @feranick the author of the repo.
 He saved lots of Coral users.

 The files in this repo are just the results of @feranick pycoral compilation for:
 * Ubuntu 24.04